 Arc di Triomphe

 After your iconic view of Paris, take a break for lunch (it’s not hard to find a cafe).
-As idyllic as it is to sit and watch the world go by, we have limited time in Paris, so don’t linger too long.
+As idyllic as it is to sit and watch the world go by, we have limited time, so don’t linger too long.

 This afternoon, the plan is to visit two museums: The Museé d’Orsay and the Museé d’Orangerie.
 Your Paris Museum Pass covers both museums.